chouaibcher/WAF-AI/README.md

-# WAF-AI: Web Application Firewall with Artificial Intelligence
+# WAF_AI-AI: Web Application Firewall with Artificial Intelligence
 ## Overview

-This repository contains a **Web Application Firewall (WAF)** that integrates **Artificial Intelligence** to detect and mitigate security threats in real-time.
+This repository contains a **Web Application Firewall (WAF_AI)** that integrates **Artificial Intelligence** to detect and mitigate security threats in real-time.
 The system utilizes pre-trained models to analyze HTTP traffic and automatically block potentially malicious requests.

 ## Features